Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture: Part 3 of Theorem

-With $I,j$ as in Notation ~\ref{fixed_j}.
-For the rest of this section, retain this notation for $I$ and $J.$ Now, in order to complete the proof of our Theorem ~\ref{induction_result}, all that remains is to show there is a bijection between elements of $(U_n^{I^c})_j$ and $(V_{n-1}^{J^c})_{j-1}$, which decreases $L$ by $n-j$ and preserves the sign of $w.$ We next define this map, and then prove it satisfies the desired properties. \end{rem}
+{\bf For the rest of this section}, retain this notation for $I$ and $J.$ In order to complete the proof of Theorem ~\ref{induction_result}, it remains to show there is a bijection between $(U_n^{I^c})_j$ and $(V_{n-1}^{J^c})^{j-1}$ that decreases $L$ by $n-j$ and preserves the sign of $w.$ We define this map in Algorithm ~\ref{algorithm}, and then prove it satisfies the desired properties.